 The current iteration of the Swift is powered by a 1.2-liter gasoline engine that can be coupled to either a 5-speed manual or CVT. it rides on Suzuki’s TECT chassis making the vehicle safer and stiffer.
 Other notable features include its LED lights and its 8-inch infotainment system for the highest trim.

-The current-generation of Suzuki Swift was launched on June 28, 2018 along with its sedan counterpart, the Dzire.
+The current-generation of Suzuki Swift was launched on June 28, 2018along with its sedan counterpart, the Dzire.
 Compared to the older model it was replacing, the new Swift features a new design language and got rid of the boxy design of the model it was replacing.
-It was launched with three variants – the first being a 5-speed manual and the rest being CVTs.
-Trim levels came in the GL and GLX, the GL had the option for a manual transmission while the GLX only came in a CVT.
+Beginning with its 2022 refresh, the Swift is only available in one variant, the 1.2 GL CVT model.

 The Suzuki Swift is powered by a 1.2-liter gasoline engine that produces 82 hp and 113 Nm of torque.
 While this engine is smaller than what could be had with previous models, it promises to be more fuel-efficient.
 With that in mind, the 1.2-liter mill is mated to either a 5-speed manual transmission or a CVT to further add emphasis to efficiency.

 The Japanese hatchback sits on a light and highly rigid body which uses Suzuki’s Heartect platform.
 On top of this new chassis, the Japanese car manufacturer has added its TECT technology making the vehicle safer in the event of a crash.
 For stopping power, the hatchback comes with ventilated disc brakes in the front and solid disc brakes in the rear.

 Supermini (B Segment)